-NAME: SS #:
+NAME: S S#:

 ADDRESS:

 CITY: STATE: ZIP: PHONE:

-SCHOOL: STUDENT ID
+SCHOOL: STUDENT ID):

-I give permission for TPI to only release my academic information, etc.). y: (Specify inform nation to be relea sed, i.e., financial, account,
+I give permission for TPI to only release academic information, etc.). my: (Specify inform nation to be relea ased, i.e., financial, account,

-OR

-Semester(s):
+OR All Information May Be Release Semester(s): ·d:

-(If no semester specified, release is in effect t for all semesters)).
+(If no semester specified, release is in eff fect for all semesters).

 to:

-(name of person/institution to whom the info ormation will be r eleased)
+(name of person/institution to whom the information will be r released)

 for:

 (state purpose)

-In order to assure your privacy, please creat will know.
-Be creative and provide a passworemember and ONLY share it with those me inquiries which are not in person and anyon this password.
-My password is: ord that is not obv entioned above.
-The you have given p vious to others.
-M his password mu permission to acc Iake it something you can st be used when making all
+In order to assure your privacy, please crewill know.
+Be creative and provide a pass remember and ONLY share it with those inquiries which are not in person and any this password.
+My password is: ssword that is not obvermentioned above.
+To yone you have given vious to others.
+Make the password must be permission to accommodate the permission that the permission the permission that the permission the permission that the per Make it something you can ust be used when making all

-Signature / Date
+Signature / Date -